ACRCode/acrconnect-ai-lab-evaluation-metrics/README.md

 ]
 ```

-For each level of annotation (study->series->instance->frame) an array called `annotationData` accepts annotation objects with the following schema
+For each level of annotation (study->series->instance->frame) a property called `annotationData` accepts annotation objects with the following schema

 ```javascript
 {